 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If your ears seem waxier than most, take heart: Ear wax, also known as cerumen, is not only normal, it’s necessary.
+But war wax, also known as cerumen, is not only normal — it’s necessary.

-If ear wax is becoming a nuisance, Dr. Nguyen-Huynh recommends two easy ear cleaning methods:
+If ear wax is becoming a nuisance, Dr. Nguyen-Huynh recommends several easy ear cleaning methods:

 - Lay sideways: Make sure the ear you’re cleaning faces up and add the drops as directed.